EvelyneElst/LIFE_VAQUUMS/README.md

 # Introduction

 On this page you will find the following different results and outputs from the [Life VAQUUMS](https://vaquums.eu) project for low-cost air quality sensors:
-* the firmware used to program the ESP8266 to prepare and send low-cost PM sensor data to our internal Influx database over local WiFi
+* the [firmware](#esp8266-firmware) used to program the ESP8266 to prepare and send low-cost PM sensor data to our internal Influx database over local WiFi
-* an interactive viewer to analyse and compare Luftdaten/Sensor.Community PM-measurements to official ones in Belgium
+* an [interactive viewer](#interactive-viewer) to analyse and compare Luftdaten/Sensor.Community PM-measurements to official ones in Belgium
-* the complete dataset of the VAQUUMS field campaign with all the low-cost sensor and official Flemish Environment Agency (VMM) measurements for PM, NOx and O3 spanning over 1 year of data
+* the [complete dataset](#field-campaign-dataset) of the VAQUUMS field campaign with all the low-cost sensor and official Flanders Environment Agency (VMM) measurements for PM, NOx and O3 spanning over 1 year of data

 # ESP8266 firmware